rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 int     arg2 - skill being used
 int     arg3 - skill bonus from items such as first aid kits

-int     ret0 - overrides hard-coded handler (-1 - use engine handler, any other value - override)
+int     ret0 - overrides hard-coded handler (-1 - use engine handler, any other value - override, with a zero value having a 10% chance of removing the used medical item)
 ```

 -------------------------------------------